jerng/corner-store/README.md

     the 'normal' path to acquiring a mastery of software craftsmanship *should* begin *in the web browser*.[[2](#2)]

-    -   Pure Javascript - no special syntax, sigils, brackets, or pre-compilation needed.
+    -   Vanilla [Javascript](https://tc39.es/ecma262/) - no special syntax,
+        sigils, brackets, templates, or pre-compilation needed.
     -   It can be compiled, built, performance enhanced, what-have-you, later.
         Simply write Scripts into your Graph, which perform the necessary adjustments to other Scripts, or to blocks of text.
 If you want non-specification syntax, or features, you are encouraged to *learn how to parse it by yourself*.
-The store is a helper for the organisation of your mind.
+The store is a [helper for the organisation of your mind](#purpose-of-this-software).
     -   For now, pop the module into a browser, run code without a buildstep.

 3.  ### Automatic Reduction and Reactivity [[6](#6)]